 This will be achieved by children having the opportunity to take part and develop transferrable skills across a range of sports.
 Skills should be progressively developed from foundation stage to year 6, giving children various opportunities to ensure they are at age related standard throughout their time at the school.
 Medium term plans should identify the sport being taught and identify the skills that need to be developed in order to participate competitively within the desired sport.
-For example: If we are teaching Year 3 gymnastics, then the children's final piece (final lesson) should be to complete a 6 piece of routine which highlights a range of different pathways.
-Children should first know what a pathway is (lesson 1) and then skills should be developed to perform these pathways in numerous variations i.e. rolls, jumps, use of apparatus etc (lesson 2-5).
+For example: If we are teaching Year 3 gymnastics, then the children's final piece (final lesson) should be to complete a 6 piece routine which highlights a range of different pathways.
+Children should first know what a pathway is (lesson 1) and then skills are developed to perform these pathways in numerous variations i.e. rolls, jumps, use of apparatus etc. (lesson 2-5).
 With the final lesson allowing children to put these skills into use when performing their own routine.
 Individual lessons should be broken down into the following four elements: Warm up, skills based exercise, strength and condition based exercise, application of the skill based exercise within a game style situation.

-Within individual lessons feedback should be provided throughout the lesson from teachers on ways to move forward regardless of ability.
-This can be done verbally, using Ipads to demonstrate and highlight ways forward or by peer assessment from child to child.
-All children should be active right throughout lessons and teachers should do there upmost to ensure that all pupils, regardless of their ability, are challenged.
+Within individual lessons, feedback should be provided throughout the lesson from teachers on ways to develop skills.
+This may happen verbally, through the use of IPads to demonstrate and highlight ways forward or by peer assessment from child to child.
+All children should be active right throughout lessons and teachers should do there upmost to ensure that all pupils, regardless of their ability are, challenged.